ajiggody/playbook-configurations/README.md

 ▶️ How to Run the Playbooks

-Make sure you have a valid Ansible inventory file configured before running any playbook. (/home/user/proj-directory/inventory)
+Make sure you have a valid Ansible inventory file configured before running any playbook: (/home/user/proj-directory/inventory)

-Run a specific playbook: For escalated privileges assign "become: true" at the beginning of your play
+Run a specific playbook: (For escalated privileges assign "become: true" at the beginning of your play)

 - ansible-playbook yum.yml
 - ansible-playbook packages.yml